 Steam / HTC Vive / Oculus Rift + Touch

 Holodance is a Virtual Reality Rhythm Game Holodance that has a group of dragons returning to planet Earth to remind us, the human species, of our duty of care for the planet and the responsibility for our own future.
-In its upcoming collaborative multiplayer mode, Holodance gives players working together internationally a bonus – and during development, we also worked with artists from Turkey, USA, Canada, Great Britain, France, The Netherlands, Russia and China.
+In its upcoming collaborative multiplayer mode, Holodance gives players working together internationally a bonus – and during development, we also worked with talented people from Turkey, USA, Canada, Brazil, Great Britain, France, The Netherlands, Russia, Belarus and China (24 people from 10 different countries).
 Due to requests by players we have added support for osu!-beatmaps and turned what was originally planned as two episodes into a single game with both a "story-mode" that still has the dragons and a "free mode" that lets players pick any of the environments we had created for the story as well as several additional environments, to eventually play with any music they like (osu!-beatmaps support is just the first step towards that direction).
 Holodance is still in Early Access, with new versions released usually every one or two weeks.

 HistoryInspiration and First Prototypes